-10.1 The fee structure designated "Rules and Regulations: Certain Fees for the Use of State Beaches, Parks, Recreational Areas, Management Areas, and Fees for the Use of Any Services or Facilities under the Jurisdiction of the Department of Environmental Management", as submitted to the Secretary of State May 6, 1991, and amended, shall remain in effect and are incorporated herein by reference.

-10.2 For persons with disabilities. - No fee shall be charged to any person with a disability in accordance with the provisions of current State Law, RIGL 32-1-17.
+- 10.1 "User Fees at State Beaches, Parks, and Recreational Areas" as submitted to the Secretary of State May 11, 2012, and amended, shall remain in effect and are incorporated herein by reference. - 10.2 For persons with disabilities.
+No fee shall be charged to any person with a disability in accordance with the provisions of current State Law, RIGL §§ 32-1-17.
 For purpose of this section fees shall include all fees for parking, admittance, or other user-fees for playing golf.
 The term fees shall not include licensing fees; camping fees, picnic table fees or specialized facility use fees, including but not limited to, fees for the use of equestrian areas, performing arts centers, game fields, and mule shed.